Skip to main content

 Workshops

-NREL is hosting two in-person workshops to support states interested in improving state-Tribal collaboration on energy projects.
-The same topics will be covered at both workshops and the agenda will run for the whole day on the first day and half a day on the second day.
+NREL is planning in-person workshops to support states interested in improving state-Tribal collaboration on energy projects.
+The same topics will be covered at both workshops, and the agenda will run for the whole day on the first day and half a day on the second day.
 Lunch will be on your own.
 We have a limited number of first-come, first-serve travel stipends for state government staff.

 Contact